 The exception to this rule would be for cold brew coffee.
 Cold brew coffee is brewed/steeped using cold or room temperature water.
 It’s usually a concentrated form of coffee and holds up much better in the fridge.
 If it’s sealed properly you can store your cold brew coffee for up to two weeks in the fridge.

-But if you want to keep that brewed coffee hot and fresh all day the Cresimo Thermal Carafe might be your new BFF, it will keep your coffee hot for 12 hours.
+But if you want to keep that brewed coffee hot and fresh all day a thermal carafe might be your new BFF, it will keep your coffee hot for 12 hours.

-This carafe is double walled 18/8 stainless steel and vacuum insulated to lock in the heat.
-It's got a large opening which makes it easy to fill and clean.
-And the push-button pour spout makes one-handed pouring nice and easy.
+Good coffee carafes are double-walled 18/8 stainless steel and vacuum insulated to lock in the heat.
+And a push-button pour spout makes one-handed pouring nice and easy.

 Instant coffee would be best stored in an airtight opaque container in a cool, dry, dark place (like the pantry).